1982 Texas A&M Aggies football team

 The 1982 Texas A&M Aggies football team represented Texas A&M University in the 1982 NCAA Division I-A football season as a member of the Southwest Conference (SWC).
 The Aggies were led by head coach Jackie Sherrill in his first season and finished with a record of five wins and six losses (5–6 overall, 3–5 in the SWC).

 Schedule

+Preseason

+Michigan head coach Bo Schembechler turned down a 10-year, three million dollar offer to become the Texas A&M head coach in January.